Sarah Schafer, MD

 Until widespread clinician education is offered, Sjogren’s care, overall, will remain suboptimal.
 When clinicians are given better tools and clear guidelines, they use them.

-See the Clinician Handouts page to learn how to choose and prepare articles.
+NOTE: See the Clinician Handouts page to learn how to choose and prepare articles to share with your clinician.
 Preparing in advance takes time but improves the likelihood that a clinician will be receptive to the information.

 Small fiber neuropathy Citation 203: Small fiber neuropathy (SFN), including non-length dependent SFN.